AlisonPanisson/ABRinAOPL/tutorial.md

 ### The Tweety example

-One of the most famous example of defeasible reasoning is the so called Tweety example.
+One of the most famous examples of defeasible reasoning is the so-called Tweety Example.

 "Tweety is a penguin, penguins are birds, and birds fly, but penguins do not fly".